STAIRlab/opensees-gallery/content/en/docs/latest/getting-started/introduction.md

 ## Prerequisites

-Hinode requires the following software to be installed on your local machine:
+OpenSees requires the following software to be installed on your local machine:

 <!-- markdownlint-disable MD037 -->